LikeTheSalad/aaper/README.md

         strategyName = "FinishActivityOnDenied"
     )
     ```
-#### Or, Set it as the `default` strategy** for all the annotated methods by doing the following after registering our custom Strategy:
+#### Or, Set it as the `default` strategy
+We can set our RequestStrategy as default for all the annotated methods by doing the following after registering our custom Strategy:

     ```kotlin
     // ...